Skip to main content

 Our Dean

-Professor Dianne Stephens has been appointed as the Dean of the School of Medicine.
+Professor Dianne Stephens has been appointed as the Dean of the CDU Menzies Medical Program.

 Professor Stephens moved from Melbourne to Darwin in 1998 and commenced work as the Director of Royal Darwin Hospital (RDH) Intensive Care Unit (ICU) and their first Intensive Care Specialist.
 She developed the RDH ICU into a tertiary level ICU recognised as a highly effective training and research unit by the ICU community.